 The SLP program requires students to document their progress toward completion of the graduate degree and professional credentialing requirements and make this information available to assist students in qualifying for certification and licensure through the CALIPSO electronic platform.
 All incoming students will be required to set up an electronic portfolio through CALIPSO.
-Training for the use of CALIPSO will be scheduled during Clinical Orientation in SPTH 5070 - Clinical Practicum I.
+Training for use of CALIPSO will be scheduled during Clinical Orientation in SPTH 5070.